sc-ventures/cloudbreak-documentation/docs/security-cb.md

 ### Restricting Inbound Access to Clusters

-We recommend that after launching Cloudbreak you set  CB_DEFAULT_GATEWAY_CIDR in your Cloudbreak's Profile file in order to automatically open ports 9443 and 22 to your Cloudbrak IP on your Ambari node security group.
+We recommend that after launching Cloudbreak you set  CB_DEFAULT_GATEWAY_CIDR in your Cloudbreak's Profile file in order to automatically open ports 9443 and 22 to your Cloudbreak IP on your Ambari node security group.

 **Steps**